sejinpark0209/rails_bog_app/README.md

 #### 4. Define a route to `update` a specific creature

 The update route will use the `id` of the creature to be updated.
 In Express, you decided between `PUT /creatures/:id` and `PATCH /creatures/:id`, depending on the type of update you wanted to do.
-In Rails, we'll need to add `PATCH /creatures/:id` only to our routes.
+In Rails, the default assumption is that you'll have both!
+However, we'll only **need** to add `PATCH /creatures/:id` to our routes.

 <details>
-  <summary>Hint:</summary>
+  <summary>Hint: updated routes</summary>
   <p>

   ```ruby